cheeeya/cryptodata/README.md

 - [x] choose cryptocoins to follow
 - [x] see market trends of various cryptocoins
-- [x] toggle between represntation of trends from the past hour, day, month, year, and all time
+- [x] toggle between represntation of trends from the past hour, day, month, year, and all time Features to be added
-- [ ] see live websocket data of transactions
+- [ ] live websocket data of transactions
+- [ ] sort table data

 ### Wireframes